MagedSaeed/generate-sequences/README.md

 ```

 # 📖 Documentation
 You can explore the full docs here: https://magedsaeed.github.io/generate-sequences.

+Docs were built using this great material-mkdocs template: https://squidfunk.github.io/mkdocs-material/.

 You can also navigate through the repository to:
 - **Getting Started**: Check out `docs/Getting Started.ipynb` for a step-by-step guide.
 - **Examples**: Notebooks demonstrating integration with Hugging Face models are available in `docs/examples/`